Get to Know Rx Refill Options

 By phone: Most VA Pharmacies have automated telephone refill lines.
 The phone number of your local VA Pharmacy is on your prescription label.
 To order refills by phone, you need your prescription number (shown as Rx number on the prescription) and Social Security Number.
 You can also check VA medical facility telephone numbers online.

-Online: Veterans can use My HealtheVet or the VA Rx Refill mobile application to request prescription refills online.
-Both tools require Veterans have a personal My HealtheVet Advanced or Premium account.
-The VA Rx Refill mobile app requires a DS Logon.
+Online: Veterans can use to request prescription refills online.
+Veterans must have a personal My HealtheVet Advanced or Premium account.
 You can view your prescription history and track the delivery status of your package online.
 Prescriptions that need special handling (such as refrigeration) are mailed from your local medical center and cannot be tracked on My HealtheVet at this time.
 To receive your prescription on time, request your refill at least ten days before you run out.
 VA will not process your refill until seven to ten days before you're scheduled to run out.

 NOTE: Some prescriptions may not be refillable by VA Pharmacy.
 Examples of prescriptions the pharmacy cannot REFILL are: